 The S54 is more reliable than the N54, although both engines are high-maintenance.

 Even with its rod-bearing issues, the S54 is a more reliable engine than the N54.
 Both engines can easily make it to 300k and more miles before the block dies out if you keep up with oil changes and let the engine warm-up properly, but the N54 will likely cost you more in the process.

 S54 vs. N54 Sound & Exhaust Note

 These two engines have completely different exhaust notes.
 The difference lies mostly in the N54 being a turbocharged engine that makes most of its power in the low-medium RPM range and the S54 being a naturally aspirated one that likes to be revved up to its rev limiter or 8000 rpm.

-Although ranking exhaust sounds from best to worst is a very subjective matter, the vast majority of people would agree that the S54 sounds vastly better than the N54.
-The twin-turbo setup of the N54 with a stock exhaust muffles a lot of the engine sound note without extensive exhaust work and upgraded turbos.
+Although ranking exhaust sounds from best to worst is a very subjective matter, the vast majority of people would agree that the S54 sounds much better than the N54.
+The stock exhaust of the N54, combined with its twin-turbo setup, tends to suppress much of the engine’s sound note, unless extensive exhaust work and upgraded turbos are installed.

-There’s no doubt that there are incredible sounding N54’s out there with aftermarket exhaust systems, and turbo sounds are awesome, but no straight-six engine can beat the sound note of the high-revving S54.
-Even in stock form with a stock exhaust, the NA S54 is a better sounding engine than the N54.
+There’s no doubt that there are incredible-sounding N54s out there with aftermarket exhaust systems.
+Turbo noises are awesome, but no straight-six engine can beat the sound note of the high-revving S54.
+Even in stock form with a stock exhaust, the NA S54 is a better-sounding engine than the N54.

 S54 Engine Sound:

 N54 Engine Sound:

-We’ve been comparing just the engines so far, but what about the most symbolic cars that are powered by the N54 and the S54?.
-We’re talking about the early E90 335i with year models from 2007 to 2010 compared to the mythical E46 M3.
+We’ve mainly been discussing the engines up until now, but what about the most iconic cars that house the S54 and the N54?
+We’re talking about the mythical E46 M3 compared against the early E90 335i with year models from 2007 to 2010/

-The S54-powered E46 M3 has superior handling, balance, raw feel, and nimbleness, while the N54 335i can be faster in a straight line, while also being more comfortable and refined for daily cruising.
+The S54-powered E46 M3 has superior handling, balance, raw feel, and nimbleness.
+It is a lighter car with a more playful feel and a more aggressive character.
+After all, it’s an M3.
+The N54 335i can be faster in a straight line, while also being more comfortable and refined for daily cruising.